lighthart/GridBundle/README.md

                 below) function as columns forming indexes, to base the appearance on portions of the tuple.

+    value:      Multiple fields may be added using tildes, as with example for title.
+                Passing an array (instead of a string )of values takes the first truthy value, similar to a postgres concat operator.

 **Use of tildes**:

-For 'entityId', 'parentId', 'title' and all elements of 'attr', enclosing any portion of that string with tildes (~) will grab the appropriate column(s) from the query and insert that text.
+For 'value', entityId', 'parentId', 'title' and all elements of 'attr', enclosing any portion of that string with tildes (~) will grab the appropriate column(s) from the query and insert that text.
 This interpolation will ignore html tags.
 The title text in the example above will add: